 In December 2013, Uruguay became the first country to legalize cannabis.
 A year later (2014), Uruguay made it legal to grow up to six plants in a home.
 The only other country to legalize cannabis is Canada.

 The Legalization of Cannabis in the United States

 In the United States, marijuana is still illegal by federal law, but many states have legalized the substance.
 In December 2012, the state of Washington was the first to legalize cannabis with Colorado legalizing the substance a month later (January 2013).

 The following states have legalized medical and recreational use of marijuana:

-Meanwhile, the majority of states have legalized the use of medical marijuana; some states featuring specific stipulations such as Louisiana that will not allow the medical marijuana to be prescribed and West Virginia that only allows cannabis-infused products.
+Meanwhile, the majority of states have legalized the use of medical marijuana.
+Some states have restrictions.
+Louisiana that will not allow medical marijuana to be prescribed.
+West Virginia only allows cannabis-infused products.

 According to the 2014 United Nations’ World Drug Report, cannabis is “the world’s most widely produced, trafficked, and consumed [illicit] drug” with estimates as high as 238 million users globally.
 To put this in perspective, that’s at least four times more than any other illicit drug – and that’s a conservative estimate.
 If you take the best estimate from opioids, ecstasy, cocaine, and amphetamines, the number of marijuana users is still twice as much as all of those combined.